RobertHenschel/hpc-simple-usage-monitor/README.md

 If sending of email messages via the `mail` command is available on the system, the application allows users to submit feedback or a bug report with the push of a button.
 Attaching a screenshot of the application or the whole desktop is also supported.
 ![image](https://github.com/user-attachments/assets/3ad54b62-4054-4635-8502-3a14df22a8e2)

-The application was build to run on Indiana Universities RED system, and I am in the process of making it more general so it will run on other systems as well.
-[Contact me](https://github.com/RobertHenschel) if you are interested in testing it out.

 # Features
 - System tray icon that changes color (green/orange/red) based on user resource consumption.
 - 3 views: